CazymirTM/FH6-AIO-AFK-Macro/README.md

 2. SECOND STEPS:
 - Start the tool
 - Click Yes at the admin UAC prompt (it uses import keyboard in the code so it needs UAC)
-- Put your unique private code in the code section (i wrote above how to get it)
-- Click OK
-- You should be verified
 - Alt+Enter forza so you be in Windowed mode, then decrease the size of the window of forza and put the app along it (it isn't necessary but it's recommended to see what the tool is doing)
 - In forza when you get into the map, hover over the "Start race event" button but don't enter, go back to the tool and click START, after you clicked start, fast go back to the forza window, the tool should start after 3 seconds
 - That's it